 Nurturing Children’s Self-Confidence and Security in the EYFS

-As schools fully reopen to all their children in September, the first weeks of the new term are likely to present children, parents and teachers with a great deal of anxiety.
-The children in our classes will have had varying experiences throughout this Spring and Summer and all will need to feel confident, valued and secure in the school environment for effective learning to take place.
+As schools fully reopen to all their children, the first weeks of the new term are likely to present children, parents and teachers with a great deal of anxiety.
+The children in our classes will have had varying experiences throughout lockdown and all will need to feel confident, valued and secure in the school environment for effective learning to take place.